 Customizing

-Vegetables: Include other veggies such as leeks, celery, carrot, red bell pepper, yellow summer squash, spinach, etc.
+Vegetables: Include other veggies such as leeks, celery, carrot, red bell pepper, yellow summer squash, spinach, etc. You could even thicken the broth with a tablespoon or two of tomato paste if desired.

 Make it "meaty": Include your favorite vegan Italian sausage if desired.
-I suggest cooking this separately according to package instructions, then stirring in at the end of cooking time.
+I suggest cooking this separately according to package instructions, then stir it in towards the end of cooking time.

 Serving